benber86/verifereum_ef_grant/README.md

 There are many tools available to help Ethereum smart contract developers improve the security of their code.
 Tools for static analysis, fuzzing or mutation testing all provide additional assurance against bugs and vulnerabilities, but not at the level provided by formal verification.
 On the other hand, formal verification is more complex, labor-intensive and has comparatively less smart-contract specific tooling.
 There are verification tools such as Solidity's SMTChecker (https://docs.soliditylang.org/en/latest/smtchecker.html), solc-verify (https://github.com/SRI-CSL/solidity) or VeriSol (https://github.com/microsoft/verisol) but they work directly on a high level programming language and do not offer security guarantees against bugs introduced by the compiler.
 For a contract's binary to be formally verified, either its language's compiler itself must be formalized or the post-compilation binaries must be verified against an EVM specification.

 Most formal verification efforts so far have targeted the latter option.
-KEVM (https://ieeexplore.ieee.org/document/8429306) by Runtime Verification and EVM-Dafny (https://github.com/Consensys/evm-dafny) by Consensys both provide
+KEVM (https://ieeexplore.ieee.org/document/8429306) by Runtime Verification and EVM-Dafny (https://github.com/Consensys/evm-dafny) by Consensys have been under development since 2018 and 2022 respectively and are currently the most widely used frameworks.
+Both provide executable formal specifications of the EVM that can be used to formally verify contracts at the bytecode level.
+More recently, EVM-Vale (https://link.springer.com/chapter/10.1007/978-981-97-0006-6_3) offered a formal model of the EVM in F*/Vale which could be used to formally verify bytecode programs.
+The authors, however, only worked with a subset of the EVM's semantics.
+Earlier projects tried to give formal specification in Isabelle/HOL (https://github.com/pirapira/ethereum-formal-verification-overview) and CoQ (https://arxiv.org/abs/1810.04828) but are not actively used or maintained.
+Work on a Lean model is under way (https://github.com/NethermindEth/EVMYulLean) but remains in infancy.

-Some early attempts in Isabelle/HOL (https://github.com/pirapira/ethereum-formal-verification-overview) and CoQ (https://arxiv.org/abs/1810.04828) are not maintained anymore
+These approaches, however, all have their own limitations which Verifereum aims to overcome while offering a unique new contributions.

 There have been a few other attempts to draw up formal specifications of the EVM which can be use for verification, however not all are actively maintained or usable and those that are have their own limitations and drawbacks.
 Verifereum also targets a much wider scope for verification compared to currently available solutions.
 The two most advanced formal verification frameworks currently available also only target EVM bytecode verification,

-- More recently, EVM-Vale (https://link.springer.com/chapter/10.1007/978-981-97-0006-6_3) offered a formal model of the EVM in F*/Vale which could be used to formally verify bytecode programs.
-The authors, however, only worked with a subset of the EVM's semantics, and bytecode verification is unpractical for large or complex contracts.
+- , and bytecode verification is unpractical for large or complex contracts.
 Furthermore, the author identified several limitations with the F*/Vale framework itself, including a restrictive type system, slow verification speed and lack of support and documentation.

 While there have been a number of
 > Vyper's main competitors are other EVM smart contract programming languages such as Solidity, Yul, Fe, and Edge.
 Vyper differs by its focus on readability, security and simplicity: